 With the new edition nearly upon us, we had Rob “Vre’kais” Chilton sit down with the new rulebook in the Indomitus boxed set and write his thoughts (in great detail) on the new rules – what’s changed, what needs clarification, and what you need to know.
 At the halfway point, today one of the biggest articles yet as Rob delves into the Terrain rules.

 Terrain has gotten a lot more nuanced in 9th edition, most of it for the better though it’s not without it’s quirks.
-As I explored how some of the new rules are written and how some of them are summarised there’s certainly a few traits that might need inclusion in the Day 1 FAQ.

 In 9th every piece of terrain must be assigned one of four categories.